zazralt/unified-meta-schema/README.md

 * default: default value, syntax: (default: ...)
 * pattern: regex pattern, syntax: (pattern: ...)

+### Description

+* write optionally human-readable descriptions or comments after a hash #

 ### Alignment Rules

 Within each `{entity}` block, use spaces (no tabs) to align the first character of `{data_type}` or `{target}` and the opening `[` of cardinality in vertical columns, with a single space after the colon.
 Alignment is applied per entity block only.